A Comprehensive Guide to New York Defamation Law

 They also may have a more difficult time winning a defamation case than the average private figure.

 This includes government officials.
 When a government official is criticized for their behavior in New York and wishes to pursue a defamation claim against the person who made the critical statement, they must prove that the statement was made with malicious intent.

 Hence, officials can typically only win their case when the defamatory statement wasn’t an honest mistake.
 This means the person who made it knew it was not true, or it was not made with reckless disregard or actual malice.
 Celebrities also face these unique obstacles, as they must prove actual malice was involved in the statement made against them.

-The situation gets worse with the verbal defamation cases where it gets hard to prove defamation.
-If the statement is about the legitimate public concern or the person claims to use his or her qualified privilege of speaking, the case would be hard to deal with.
+The situation worsens with verbal defamation cases, where it gets hard to prove defamation.
+If the statement is about a legitimate public concern or the person claims to use their qualified privilege of speaking, the case would be hard to deal with.

 Public Figures & Defamation Per Se in New York

 For the public figure plaintiff to win in these high-profile situations in New York, the defamation often needs to be considered defamation per se, which is a type of defamatory statement that is so damaging that the defamation is automatically presumed harmful as per common law malice, such as a false accusation that the public figure committed a serious crime.